 Virtual Classroom for the National Day of Action against Bullying and Violence

-The ‘Imagine a future free from cyber bullying’ 40 minute presentation will be hosted for Years 4, 5 and 6 students on Friday 16 March 2018 between 11.00am and 11.40am AEDT.
+The ‘Bouncing back from online bullying’ 40 minute presentation will be hosted for Years 4, 5 and 6 students on Wednesday 20 March 2019 between 11.30am and 12.10pm AEDT.

 For more information, visit the Office of the eSafety Commissioner's website.